|

 associated with Stages S1 and S2.
 Consideration of other questions can

+be deferred.
 The Board in any event will likely need to make choices and decisions

 faced with uncertain or incomplete answers to many of the questions.
 Judgment